rcrdk/myside-test/README.md

 ---

 ## 4️⃣ Testing:
-Run your tests locally using Jest:
+Run your tests locally using Vitest:

 ```shell
 # Watch